-For beginners there’s a range of courses available (PADI and SSI) from Discovery Dives to the fully certified Open Water course.
-If you’re already certified, you can join daily fun dives to one of the 20 dive sites around the islands.
+For beginners, there’s a range of courses available (PADI and SSI) from Discovery Dives to the fully certified Open Water course.
+If you’re already certified, you can join daily fun dives at one of the 20 dive sites around the islands.
 Expect to see green and hawksbill turtles, bumphead parrotfish and white-tip reef sharks along with an impressive array of other sea creatures, coral formations and plant life.
-Visibility is in the 15-20 metre range; with drift diving being the norm due to changing currents.
+Visibility is in the 15-20 metres range; with drift diving being the norm due to changing currents.

 For those divers wanting to further their diving education, the numerous dive centres all offer more advanced and specialty courses; some all the way up to instructor level.

 Snorkelling - Since backpackers first started coming to the Gilis in the mid- 80’s the main attraction has always been the coral reef and its marine life; and the easiest way to enjoy this aquatic realm is to go snorkelling.
 Just a few metres off the main island beaches the sand drops-away to reveal coral heads, sponges and an amazing array of colourful fish life.

 Just remember to watch out for the current, especially at low/high tide.
 If you don’t have your own equipment, masks, snorkels and fins are readily available to rent from the beach-side kiosks or dive centres.
 It is recommended to snorkel off of the North-East side of the Island or cycle to the South West part where the waters are more shallow.